dell/csm-docs/content/docs/resiliency/deployment.md

 ## Dynamic parameters

 CSM for Resiliency has configuration parameters that can be updated dynamically, such as the logging level and format.
-This can be done by editing the DellEMC CSI Driver's parameters ConfigMap.
+This can be done by editing the Dell CSI Driver's parameters ConfigMap.
 The ConfigMap can be queried using kubectl.
-For example, the DellEMC Powerflex CSI Driver ConfigMaps can be found using the following command: `kubectl get -n vxflexos configmap`.
+For example, the Dell Powerflex CSI Driver ConfigMaps can be found using the following command: `kubectl get -n vxflexos configmap`.
 The ConfigMap to edit will have this pattern: <storage>-config-params (e.g., `vxflexos-config-params`).

 To update or add parameters, you can use the `kubectl edit` command.
 For example, `kubectl edit -n vxflexos configmap vxflexos-config-params`.